Times and Tickets

 From Monday to Saturday, admission includes a complimentary floor tour and access to the Exhibition Gallery and Discovery Centre.

-No tours are available on Sundays and the Discovery Centre is closed.
+No tours are available on Sundays.
 For the best experience, we recommend visiting between 10am and 4pm Monday to Saturday.

 Admission charges